-Course-HIS-E -40(ii): Indian National Movement 1885-1947 Total Credit: 4 Time: 3 Hrs.
+Course-HIS-E -40(ii): Indian National Movement Total Credit: 4 1885-1947 Time: 3 Hrs.
 Marks: 100 External: 80 Internal: 20 Note: The Question Paper will consist of nine questions.
 The candidate shall attempt five question s in all.
-Question No. 1 will be comp pulsory , which will consist of four short conceptu nal / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus. syllabus.
-The candidate shall attempt four more questions, selecting at least one from each Uni each Unit.
+Question No. 1 will be comp pulsory, which will consist of four short conceptu ual / thematic questions of equal marks ((i.e. 4 marks each) spread over the whole syllabus. .
+The candidate shall attempt four mor re questions, selecting at least one from each Uni each Unit.
 Each question will carry equal marks (i.e. 16 marks).
-Course Outcom es: The Course is designed to provide adequate understanding of the history of Indian national n novement during the period 1858-1947.
+Course Outcom Course Outcomes: The Course is designed to provide adequate understanding of the history of Indian national n novement during the period 1858-1947.
 At the end of the Course, the students will be able to: HIS-E-40(ii).1 Understand the processes and develop oments related to the rise of nationalism and the beginning of national moveme nt in India.
-HIS-E-40(ii).2 Learn the processes and developments related to growth of national movement under the Indian National Congress.
-HIS-E-40(ii).3 Grasp the processes and developments s related to growth of national movement under the non-Congress outfits.
-HIS-E-40(ii).4 Comprehend the historical circumsta ances leading to the independence and partition of India.
+HIS-E-40(ii).2 Learn the processes and developments related to growth of national movement under the Indian National Congress. - HIS-E-40(ii).3 Grasp the processes and developments s related to growth of national movement , , under the non-Congress outfits.
+HIS-E-40(ii).4 , , partition of India. - 1 · -